zimeon/ocfl-py/CONTRIBUTING.md

        * [Checks already implemented in `pycodestyle` and `pydocstyle`](http://pylint.pycqa.org/en/latest/faq.html#i-am-using-another-popular-linter-alongside-pylint-which-messages-should-i-disable-to-avoid-duplicates)
        * A FIXME doesn't generate and error, but please avoid anyway (W0511)
        * See `.github/workflows/action.yml` for current exclusions
    * Other style choices not enforced:
-    * Use double quotes (") and triple-double quotes (""") for strings unless there is reason to avoid having to quote these inside
+     * Use double quotes (`"`) and triple-double quotes (`"""`) for strings unless there is reason to avoid having to quote these inside
+     * Follow something close to the [Google Python Style Guide for docstrings](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
+Use `Arguments:` not `Args:` however, and triple greater-thans (`>>>`) for code examples.
    * Please don't repeat code
    * Please cover the code with tests
+     * The setup file is configure to run coverage with `python setup.py coverage` and output goes in the `htmlcov` directory